petrasvestartas/CMAKE/ReadMe.md

 # header files are referenced automatically, but you need to include source files
 add_executable(my_exe main.cpp math.cpp)

-#INCLUDE SUB-PROJECTS - NOT SURE WHAT THIS MEANS
-add_subdirectory ("CMakeProject1")

 # print a message
 message("Hello World!")